SokolovskyiK/circle-square-collision/README.md

 console.log(result);

-## Return Value
+// Return Value

-The function returns either:
+/*The function returns either:

-    false — if no collision is detected
+    //false — if no collision is detected

-    An object — if a collision is detected:
+    An object — if a collision is detected:*/

 // Example output:
 {